Become a Volunteer Educator

-No experience is required to become an Education Volunteer!
+No experience is required to become an Volunteer Educator!
 We look for volunteers who demonstrate a willingness to recognize and embrace teachable moments, lead students using interactive techniques and open-ended questioning, and enjoy working with all ages.
 Other requirements include:

 - Attend initial training and at least two continuing education sessions each year